Design-Thinking/Design-Thinking.github.io/README.md

 >
 >categories: jekyll update
 >
-\---
+>\---

->You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
+->You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!
->
+->
->To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
+->To add new posts, simply add a file in the `_posts` directory that follows the convention: YYYY-MM-DD-name-of-post.ext.
->
+->
->Jekyll also offers powerful support for code snippets:
+->Jekyll also offers powerful support for code snippets: